 This is an instinctual behavior.
 Canines are also attracted to the smell of wounds, blood, and infection.
 They may also lick another dog’s wounds as a show of comfort.
 It is not wise to let dogs lick other dog’s wounds.
 This can put both dogs at risk, so take steps like using bandages and even separating the dogs if needed.

 What About Dogs Licking Human Wounds?

-It’s also not a good idea to let your dog lick your wounds.
+It is often asked, “Do dog licks heal human wounds?”
+The answer is no. It’s not a good idea to let your dog lick your wounds.
 The licking process disrupts a human’s natural tissue healing process, just as it does for them.
-Another reason is because of the difference in the types of bacteria that live in human tissue vs a dog’s mouth.
+Another reason is because of the difference in the types of bacteria that live in human tissue vs. a dog’s mouth.

 With your vet’s okay, you can use a non-toxic antibacterial ointment to promote healing.
 Vetericyn Plus is an excellent vet-recommended antibacterial gel that’s safe if licked or ingested.
 It’s also useful for relieving hot spots and irritated, itchy skin due to allergies.
 Learn more about skin allergies and other skin problems with dogs.

-There are several methods you can try to protect your dog’s wounds from licking.
+There are several methods you can use to protect your dog’s wounds from licking.

 If your dog’s wound is on her torso, i.e., a spaying or neutering incision, abdominal surgery, etc., a great alternative to the Elizabethan collar is a doggy onesie, like this FOREYY Professional Recovery Suit.
 Not only do recovery shirts protect wounds from licking and chewing, but they also help keep them free from dirt and debris and from getting wet.
 Bonus: you can also use these to ease your dog’s anxiety.